How To Cut Leeks

 How To Cut Leeks | 1-Minute Video

-Check out this quick video for my favorite method for cutting fresh leeks.
+Check out this quick video to see my favorite method for cutting fresh leeks.

-In general, you want to look for a fresh leeks at the market that:
+In general, you want to look for fresh leeks at the market that:

 - have as much white and light green as possible (the leek in the cover photo isn’t a great example 😂)

 - are not yellowed (aim for either white or green hues)

 - are crisp and firm and fresh (not withered or mushy or very blemished)

 - are in season (peak season runs from October through May, although different regions may vary slightly)

 Fresh leeks should be stored in the crisper drawer in your refrigerator in a plastic bag.
 Pop them in there as soon as you bring them home from the market, and be sure that they’re nice and dry before storing.
 Depending on their level of freshness upon purchase, fresh leeks should last in the fridge for up to 2 weeks.
 (Just give them a good look-over before using.)